Convergence of uniform triangulations under the Cardy embedding: Introduction

 \subsection{Acknowledgements}

 We are grateful for enlightening discussions with Ewain Gwynne and Scott Sheffield at the early stage of this project.
-We also thank Vincent Tassion for pointing us to the paper \cite{agmt16}.
+We also thank Vincent Tassion for pointing us to the paper \cite{agmt16}, and we thank an anonymous referee for careful reading of the paper and many helpful comments.
 The research of N.H.\ is supported by the Norwegian Research Council, Dr.\ Max R\"ossler, the Walter Haefner Foundation, and the ETH Z\"urich Foundation.
 The research of X.S.\ is supported by the Simons Foundation as a Junior Fellow at the Simons Society of Fellows, by NSF grant DMS-1811092, and by Minerva fund at the Department of Mathematics at Columbia University.